“What on earth is that smell?”

 Keep going!

-Just because my list ends with tools does not mean yours has too.
-Remember no two homes are exactly alike and the items you have in your home will be different than what is found in mine.
-Keep going until everything that has a home is in it’s home.
+Just because my list ends with tools does not mean yours must as, well.
+Remember, no two homes are exactly alike, and the items you have in your home will be different than what is found in mine.
+Keep going until everything that has a home is in its home.

-I get it, this is new.
 A brand new approach to how you view your things and the purpose of your home.
-And maybe as you are going through these steps you are quite sure what is trash, recyclable, and things that just need to be put away.
+And maybe as you are going through these steps, you are just a little unsure as to what is trash, what is recyclable, and what are things that need to be put away.

-Oiy, it’s like a tongue twister and a nursery rhyme all rolled into one.
+Yes, it’s like a tongue twister and a nursery rhyme all rolled into one!

 So, how do we designate a home?
-I mean what if we have no idea where to PUT something?
+What if we have no idea where to PUT something?

 You will need to ask yourself a simple question.
 If I was to look for this item, where would that be?
 And whatever the answer is, that is the new home.